alainwolf/roll.urown.net/desktop/network/ssh.rst

     # Note: This implies that we can always trust our DNS resolver and providers,
     # wherever we are connecting from!
     VerifyHostKeyDNS Yes

     #
-    # How we connect to our own servers
-    #
-    Host *.example.net

-        # We don't use keyboard-interactive authentication
-        KbdInteractiveAuthentication No

-        # We never use password authentication
-        PasswordAuthentication No

-        # We currently don't use GSSAPI authentication
-        GSSAPIAuthentication No

-        # Order in which we try authentication methods
-        PreferredAuthentications PublicKey

-        # Since we rely on SSHFP, we don't need to maintain knoww_hosts files.
-        StrictHostKeyChecking Yes
-        UpdateHostKeys No

-    #
     # Our servers custom SSH ports